Folate-Rich Kale Pesto for a Healthy Pregnancy

 Serving: 4gCalories: 467kcalCarbohydrates: 45.9gProtein: 11gFat: 30gSaturated Fat: 6.5gCholesterol: 10mgSodium: 275mgPotassium: 582mgFiber: 9gSugar: 16gVitamin C: 1mgCalcium: 471mgIron: 9mg

-Keyword Healthy Digestion, Heart Health, Immune Support, Lower Blood Pressure
+Keyword Healthy Digestion, Healthy Pregnancy, Heart Health, Immune Support, Lower Blood Pressure

 Tried this recipe?Let us know how it was!